theJugglingCompany.com

 The geometry of shared systems

-A web is a network - multiple crossing paths, multiple load-bearing points, no single thread that carries all the tension.
-Remove any one of the load-bearing nodes and the geometry changes completely.
+The web between the three women is not a cord running from one to another.
+It is a network - multiple crossing paths, multiple load-bearing points, no single thread that carries all the tension.
+Remove any one of the three people and the geometry changes completely.
 The web does not sag or simplify.
-It collapses or redistributes - depending on whether the other nodes are actually carrying load or merely holding handles.
+It collapses.

 This is the difference between a shared system and a system that is used by multiple people.